 Photo Essay: Chiang Mai Sunday Market & Walking Street – Of Food, Souvenirs & Arts

 People begin to set up their ‘shops’ on the Rachadamnoen Road, in the bylanes as early as 4 PM and the streets start to draw crowds.
-In this photo essay, I’ll take you to the Sunday Market and the Walking street through my pictures!
+In this photo essay, I’ll take you to Sunday Market in Chiang Mai and the Sunday Walking street Chiang Mai through my pictures!

 There are so many things to look at, admire or glance at – some of they are really funny too!